Chiara Matraini

-Chiara Matraini (1515–1604) was an Italian Renaissance writer from Lucca.
-Primarily known for her love poetry, composed in the style of Petrarch, she also authored a number of spiritual prose and verse texts.
-Matraini wrote throughout her long life, publishing her last text, the Dialoghi spirituali (1602), when she was well into her 80s.
-Her many projects included genres that were uncommon for women writers of her time, such as an oration on the art of war, a translation from Latin to vernacular, and several didactic religious texts.
+Chiara Matraini (1515–1604) was a poet and translator of the Italian Renaissance.
+Her many projects included genres that were uncommon for women writers of her time, such as an oration on the art of war, a translation from Latin into the vernacular, and several didactic religious texts.
 Matraini's writing demonstrates an eagerness to compose in an authoritative voice.